-Does this financial product have a sustainable investment objective? ●●□ Yes ✓ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% or sustainable investments environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy ander the Le razenemy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective inve Il make a minimum of sustainable estments with a social ective: % • n promotes E/S characteristics, but will not make any sustainable
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does this financial product have a sustainable investment objective? ●●□ Yes O ✔ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EUT Toronmentally sustainable under the EUT Toronmental Subscription (Statement Statement Stat It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in follow good governance practices.
+EU Taxonomy economic activities that qualify as The EU Taxonomy is a in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation does not lay down a list of socially □ with a social objective sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the ☐ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments